alexpasmantier/television/docs/01-Users/09-cli.md

           This is enabled by default since most channels will benefit from it.

-          This can be disabled for special cases e.g. where the preview command output changes frequently and/or you want live udpates.
+          This can be disabled for special cases e.g. where the preview command output changes frequently and/or you want live updates.

       --preview-offset <STRING>
           A preview line number offset template to use to scroll the preview to for each